alzwded/stitchgraph/samples/README.md

 # markers\_simple

 ```
+# test out that markers get placed where they should

 co 8 turn
 pu 1 k 1 !B k 4 !A k 2 turn
 pu 1 p 1 !b p 4 !A p 2 !pattern-change turn